 IBM Cúram Universal Access exposes a src/intl/IntlInit component.
-This component reads the configuration provided in the custom src/config/intl.config.js to seed your application with messages for all the languages you want your application to support.
+This component reads the configuration provided in the custom src/config/intl.config.js to seed your application with messages for all the languages that you want your application to support.

-1. Translations must be returned for use in your product in the format of a single JSON file per locale.
-This JSON file should be in the format expected by react-intl, which is {[id: string]: string}, as shown in the following example:
+1. Ensure that translations are returned for use in your product in the format of a single JSON file per locale.
+The JSON file must be in the format that is expected by react-intl, which is {[id: string]: string}, as shown in the following example: